juliafmorgado/julia/content/posts/2023-09-07_AWS-Riot-Games.md

 ![Golden Boy talk](https://blog-imgs-23.s3.amazonaws.com/golden-boy.png)

-Then, there was a panel featureing key technical leaders from AWS ([Jun David](https://www.linkedin.com/in/jundavid/), [Randy James](https://www.linkedin.com/in/randiskull/), and [Shiva Natarajan](https://www.linkedin.com/in/shiva-natarajan-937b6a/)) and Riot Games ([John Knauss](https://www.linkedin.com/in/jrknauss/), [Brian Miller](https://www.linkedin.com/in/brimil01/), and [Gabriel Isenberg](https://www.linkedin.com/in/gabrielisenberg/)).
+Then, there was a panel featuring key technical leaders from AWS ([Jun David](https://www.linkedin.com/in/jundavid/), [Randy James](https://www.linkedin.com/in/randiskull/), and [Shiva Natarajan](https://www.linkedin.com/in/shiva-natarajan-937b6a/)) and Riot Games ([John Knauss](https://www.linkedin.com/in/jrknauss/), [Brian Miller](https://www.linkedin.com/in/brimil01/), and [Gabriel Isenberg](https://www.linkedin.com/in/gabrielisenberg/)).
 They delved into several technical topics, which I'm going to address next, including the launch of VALORANT and how Riot's player platform evolved to accommodate multiple gamers across the world seamlessly.

 ![Tech panel of AWS and Riot Games Engineers](https://blog-imgs-23.s3.amazonaws.com/panel-valorant.jpeg)